aesara-devs/aesara/doc/extending/graph_rewriting.rst

 :obj:`optdb` structure
 ----------------------

-:obj:`optdb` contains the following :class:`Optimizer`\s and sub-DBs, with the given priorities and tags:
+:obj:`optdb` contains the following :class:`Rewriters`\s and sub-DBs, with the given priorities and tags:

 +-------+---------------------+------------------------------+